Sky Bar: New England Confectionery Company

 Sky Bar was first announced in March 1938, as the New England Confectionery Company (Necco) became the first manufacturer in the United States to introduce a molded candy bar with four different centers encased in a chocolate covering.
 The originator of the Sky Bar was a candy maker working for Necco named Joseph Cangemi.
+It was similar to a larger candy bar made by Trudeau Candy in Saint Paul, Minnesota, called Seven Up and with seven different fillings.

 Necco introduced Sky Bar by means of a dramatic skywriting advertising campaign, and ran a "complete the sentence" contest in The Boston Globe with cash prizes to raise consumer awareness.
 The initial price for a Sky Bar was five cents.

 Sky Bar's four different centers enrobed in chocolate were originally described in 1938 as English toffee, nougat, nut butter toffee, and fudge parfait.
 By 1955, they were English toffee, honey nougat, peanut whip, and fudge parfait.
 By 2001, the fillings were caramel, vanilla, peanut, and fudge.
 The peanut section was not peanut butter—it was a peanut-flavored caramel—while the vanilla section was not quite nougat or marshmallow, but similar to the consistency of a Valomilk cup.

 In 1945, a Necco advertisement for Sky Bar was one of only six signs illuminated in New York City's Times Square following VE Day.

 In late 2009, as an advertising tie-in with the DVD release of New Moon (from the Twilight vampire series), Necco released special chocolate bars inspired by the original Sky Bar candy.
 One bar, similar to the original, contained three filling flavors—caramel, creme and peanut butter.
 Another bar resembled a heart shape and only contained creme.

 By 2014, Sky Bar had become difficult to find, but was still produced by Necco and could be found in some stores such as Cracker Barrel (especially in New England) or on the Internet through Amazon.com (in bulk) or some candy resellers.